lijiaman/chois_release/README.md

 ```

 ### Computing Evaluation Metrics (FID, R-precision)
-We follow prior work on human motion generation (Generating Diverse and Natural 3D Human Motions from Text.
+We followed prior work on human motion generation (Generating Diverse and Natural 3D Human Motions from Text.
 CVPR 2022.) for evaluating human motion quality and text-motion consistency.
-Since the motion distribution in our paper is different from HumanML3D, we trained a feature extractor on OMOMO dataset (Object Motion Guided Human Motion Synthesis.
+Since the motion distribution in our paper is different from HumanML3D, we trained corresponding feature extractors on OMOMO dataset (Object Motion Guided Human Motion Synthesis.
 SIGGRAPH Asia 2023.).
-We provided a trained feature extractor [here]().
+We provided trained feature extractors [here](https://drive.google.com/drive/folders/1hGDYEy91Tk7FC1U_8BouhlSp5RQkEJuY?usp=sharing).
+To run this evaluation, please check the code and modify corresponding paths for feature extractors and the results that you need to evaluate.
 ```
+cd t2m_eval/
+python final_evaluations.py
 ```

 ### Generating new data for scene-aware interaction synthesis.